vineethkumarv/sv-wiki/Control-Flow.md

 `int x;`
 `function int sum(input int a, b);`
     `sum = a+b;`
   `endfunction`
  `initial begin`
     `x=sum(10,5);`
 `$display("\tValue of X = %0d",x);`
 `end`
 `endmodule:function_tb`

-Here in the above example is adding two integer number by calling function name.
+Here in the above example, adding two integer numbers by calling the function name.
-we declaring the function name is 'sum' and function type is int data_type and calling the function name in inside the module.
+we declaring the function name 'sum' and function type int data_type and calling the function name inside the module.

 **output**
 `Value of X= 15;`